ScriptJayT/Articles/The Electron Saga/Elec-2.md

 The platform variable logs something we expect, the `win32` is indeed the machine I'm currently working on...
 But the mode does not say anything about dev-mode or production.

-Well, if we take a look at the `is_dev` variable declaration
+Well, take a look at the `is_dev` variable declaration

 ```js
 const is_dev = process.env.NODE !== "production";